Understanding Inconsistent State Update Vulnerabilities in Smart Contracts: Introduction

 \section{Introduction}

 Ethereum is widely recognized as a globally decentralized computing infrastructure, and it uses the blockchain to synchronize and store the state changes of the system \cite{mastering}.
 In particular, the Ethereum platform can run programs called \emph{smart contracts}, which enable contract terms to be automatically executed and verified on the blockchain.
 Due to the convenience offered by high-level programming languages (\emph{e.g.}, Solidity) for writing contracts and the security guarantees provided by the underlying consensus protocol, recent years have witnessed various applications of smart contracts in areas such as financial institutions \cite{Financial}, online gaming \cite{gaming}, government governance \cite{government}, and supply chains \cite{electronics12061340}.
 Consequently, smart contract vulnerabilities can result in significant losses, as evidenced by recent attacks on smart contracts \cite{dao, Wallet, survey}.
 As an example, the infamous ``TheDAO'' reentrancy attack caused the loss of over \$50 million worth of Ethers.
-Worse still, smart contracts are known for their immutable nature--once deployed on the blockchain, it is tremendously difficult if not impossible to fix bugs.
+Worse still, smart contracts are known for their immutable nature--once deployed on the blockchain, it is tremendously difficult to fix bugs.
+While proxy contracts allow updates to the contract’s logic, modifying a deployed contract comes with considerable cost and risk due to the need to manage data migration, state consistency, and logic separation \cite{bodell2023proxy}.
 In view of this aspect, vetting the contract's quality before deployment is even more important than that for traditional software.